Urban Edge Properties research snapshot

 LevelValueWhy it matters

-MomentumRSI near 50-55Momentum is neutral and not at extreme levels.
-The direction of the next move depends on earnings, rates, and FFO sentiment.
+MomentumRSI near 43Momentum is neutral, not overbought or oversold.
+The direction of the next move depends on Q2 2026 earnings, rates, and FFO sentiment.

-InvalidationClose below $20.00 or lower FFO guidanceA break below $20.00, weaker occupancy, lower same-property NOI, rising tenant distress, or a guidance cut would weaken the base case.
+InvalidationClose below $20.84 or lower FFO guidanceA break below the 200-day moving average, weaker occupancy, lower same-property NOI, rising tenant distress, or a guidance cut would weaken the base case.

 UE AI trading strategy